greenteaphd/greenteaphd.github.io/README.md

-This is my personal website!
+This is my personal website.
-Thank you for visiting. :-)
+Thank you for visiting.